Possibly the second record west of the Continental Divide, the first being http://n2t.net/ark:/65665/39d93e4e8-a728-44d6-b31e-86529dc0e56e

 Image 2 - male, ventral view.

-Image 4 - knob at base of distal segment of right male antenna.
+Image 4 - knob at base of distal segment of male left second antenna.
 Although Hartland-Rowe in his 1967 description of the species describes this knob as round, it's actually more-or-less pear shaped.

 Image 5 - frontal view of male head.